What Is Solo Polyamory — And Is It for You?

 Here, you are framed as some kind of player.

-The second thing is that a player usually feigns affection or even love to get into someone’s pants.
+The second thing is that a player typically feigns love to get into someone’s pants.
+But that is not what solo polys do.

-And as long as my partners — other consenting adults — are on board, I don’t see any reason to feel ashamed of what I am doing.
+If I have feelings for someone, I will make that clear.
+If I just feel a strong sexual connection with someone, I will also make this clear.
+As long as my partners — other consenting adults — are on board, I don’t see any reason to feel ashamed of what I am doing.

 5. “Let’s make the world a better place”